krakend/krakend-documentation/authorization/jwt-validation.md

 If KrakenD can't replace the claim's content for any reason, the backend receives a request to the literal URL `/foo/{JWT.sub}`.

 ## Propagate JWT claims as request headers
 It is possible to forward claims in a JWT as request headers.
 It is a common use case to have, for instance, the sub claim added as an `X-User` header to the request.
+The propagation makes that other KrakenD components, such as rate-limiting, can work with information in the token.

 **Important:** The endpoint `input_headers` needs to be set as well, so the backend can see it.